 Pinterest is unique for blog and website traffic because it is similar to Google in the sense that it is its own unique search engine.

 Because of this, Pinterest isn’t really considered “social media.”

 Other social media sources require you to interact consistently with followers and work to gain to new followers.
 When it comes to Pinterest, the hope is that people will find you.
 Plus, you’ll know they want to hear from you because they searched you out.

 But how do you get people to search for you?

-To get all of my lessons and behind the scenes workload of my Pinterest strategy, take advantage of my 33 lecture Fun Sized Blogging Basics course and get 5 lectures totally free — plus one free Pinterest lecture!
+To get all of my lessons and behind the scenes workload of my Pinterest strategy, take advantage of my Pinterest Basics course where you can LITERALLY watch me work to fully understand how to make Pinterest work for you!

 My strategy has changed a lot over the last year.
 Here are some of the different methods I have tried: